josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![On the Design Surface, Join Data points down to Edit Metadata.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image70.png "Design Surface")

-8. On the **Properties** panel of the Edit Metadata module, select **Launch column selector** and set the Selected columns to **DayOfWeek, Carrier, DestAirportCode, and OriginAirportCode**, and select the checkbox in the bottom right.
+1. On the **Properties** panel of the Edit Metadata module, select **Launch column selector** and set the Selected columns to **DayOfWeek, Carrier, DestAirportCode, and OriginAirportCode**, and select the checkbox on the bottom

     ![On the Properties Panel, under Select columns, in the left pane, With Rules is selected.
 In the right pane, all fields display with the previously mentioned settings.
 At the bottom, the check box is circled.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image71.png "Properties Panel")

-9. Set the Categorical drop down to **Make categorical**.
+1. Set the Categorical drop down to **Make categorical**

     ![The Properties Panel displays with the previously mentioned settings, and the Categorical field, which is set to Make categorical, is circled.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image72.png "Properties Panel")